Concordium/concordium.github.io/source/smart-contracts/general/develop-contracts.rst

        Ok(A::accept())
    }

-The ``receive``-function above is inefficient in that it deserializes the ``value`` even when it is not needed, i.e., when ``should_add`` is ``false``.
+The receive function above is inefficient in that it deserializes the ``value`` even when it is not needed, i.e., when ``should_add`` is ``false``.

 To get more control, and in this case, more efficiency, we can deserialize the